-Example: The patient has septicemia documented as due to E. coli and staphylococcus bacteria.
+ple: The patient has septicemia documented as due to E. coli and staphylococcus bacteria.

-Code Code title A41.50 Sepsis due to Escherichia coli [E.coli] A41.2 Sepsis due to unspecified staphylococcus
+Code Code title A41.50 Sepsis due to Escherichia coli [E.coli] A41.2 1.2 Sepsis due to unspecified staphylococcus

 Human Immunodeficiency Virus (HIV) Disease